-Two and a half years later, one works full time in a creative and stimulating environment and has straighten out.
+Two and a half years later, one works full time in a creative and stimulating environment and has straightened out.
 He now focuses on his work, participating to helping kids who like him have experienced too much of life from a young age.
 His boss told me how happy he is with the quality of what he delivers and his dedication to it.
 He doesn’t have much time for Seleka anymore, but what he does for the youth elsewhere with his work is the best tribute to what Seleka brought him.
 I am extremely proud of him, and of having seen him climb the long path, every step of the way.

 The other has also mostly disappeared from sight, along with his village idiot attitude and the stupid things he’d say and do all the time to amuse and annoy his captive audience.
 Once given enough attention, he started to show his sensitive and very intelligent self, and gradually opening up on his repressed issues, helping us help him.
-He eventually finished high school in spite of his bad history of getting excluded of schools for his behaviour, and eventually gave up street fighting.
+He eventually finished high school in spite of his bad history of getting excluded from schools for his behaviour, and eventually gave up street fighting.
 Instead, he made a bold move and took up to respecting a strict daily routine to train in boxing, which keeps him in bed at night and away from us.
 It’s well worth it: he’s got national and international medals already.
 I am extremely proud of him and of having been at his side along the hardcore hike up!

 My third and last son, I adopted so I could have an easy maintenance kid, with no particular issue in his life.
 He was the most persistent of the boys who wanted me to adopt them, too.
 I always said “maybe” because it seemed I had enough sons to keep me busy for another life or two, but one day it slipped and I called him “son”.
 It was Christmas day in 2014, and the smile that broke on his face was even cuter than the usual, and he’s usually very cute.
 Even when he bangs his head to some awful plastic metal music.
 He was a prefect in his school when he was in Form 6, and is currently pursuing a tertiary education.
 He is on his way to become one of the finest hip-hop dancers and choreographers of Tonga, and I am extremely proud of him and of having seen him affirm his personality along the years.